Tiffany0410/TradingSystem/phase1/README.txt

     same location.
 Users can edit or confirm the time and place to meet in real life to trade items.

+    Key feature of trading system main menu:
+       1. Login:
+          By type in the user name and password, user can login to their account.
+Regular user will get into regular user main menu and admin user get into admin user main menu.

+       2. Create new account:
+          User can use this option to create new regular user account by give username, password and email address. user can not create an account which username already exist in the system.
+Can not create admin use account by this.

+       0. Exit system:
+          Exit this system and end the program.

+    Key feature of regular user main menu:
+        Regular user can see the state and the notification of this account at the top

+        1. AccountInfo:
+           User get into regular user account menu.

+        2. TradingInfo:
+           User get into regular user trading menu.

+        3. MeetingInfo:
+           User get into regular user meeting menu.

+        0. Logout
+          User can log out this account and back into the trading system main menu.

+    Key feature of admin user main menu:
+        1. ManageUsers:
+           Admin user get into admin user manage users sub menu to manage regular users.

+        2. EditThresholds:
+           Admin user get into admin user edit thresholds sub menu to manage user's thresholds.

+        3. Other:
+           Admin user get into admin user other sub menu to do other things.

+        0. Logout:
+           Admin user can log out this account and get back into trading system main menu.

     Key feature of admin user manage user menu: